ben854719/Cybersecurity-Risk-Agentic-AI/README.md

 Summary:

-The project aims to showcase the risks of Agentic AI in cybersecurity.
-Agentic AI, an advanced form of LLM technology, will be demonstrated using Langgraph and Gemini to extract and analyze data from the document (Coaching AI Agents: Why your next security hire might be an algorithm).
-The project will highlight both the advantages and disadvantages of Agentic AI.
+The project aims to demonstrate the risks of Agentic AI in cybersecurity.
+Agentic AI, a sophisticated form of LLM technology, will be illustrated using Langgraph and Gemini to extract and analyze data from the document titled "Coaching AI Agents: Why your next security hire might be an algorithm".
+The project will present both the strengths and limitations of Agentic AI.

+One advantage of Agentic AI is its ability to summarize any document from the web or a PDF very efficiently in a few sentences.
+A limitation of Agentic AI is that it still requires human involvement to verify coding and properly implement steps in applications to ensure the chatbot functions correctly.

 Computer skills: Langgraph and Gemini.